init/http-test-suite/README.md

 * Must pass load test
 * Must use all CPUs
 * Perfomance must inrease with increasing number of CPUs
+* Perfomance must be comparable with nginx (same order of magnitude)
 * No errors allowed

 ## Resources ##